I received the strangest email the other day, and I don’t know why.

 In 2006, Susan sent an email in which she “ranted” (her words) about her children’s school system.
 When she received our auto-response, she replied with “Thanks for another door slammed in the face of my child.”

 Pam answered Susan, and suggested that she stop playing the victim and do what was necessary to become an effective advocate for her children.
 That’s exactly what she did!
 Although we heard nothing from Susan for more than a year, she sent an email a few months ago, describing how her children are doing and what she is up to.

-Susan is now a Regional Education Coordinator for her state Parent Information Center, PRO-Parents of South Carolina, Inc. You can read Susan’s story, From Victim to a Mighty Force: The Numbers Do Not Lie at: http://www.wrightslaw.com/info/advo.susan.success.htm
+Susan was formerly a Regional Education Coordinator for her state Parent Information Center, PRO-Parents of South Carolina, Inc. You can find Susan at Special Education Advocacy and Consulting.
+Read her story, From Victim to a Mighty Force: The Numbers Do Not Lie at: https://www.wrightslaw.com/info/advo.susan.success.htm

 In our training programs, we emphasize the importance of keeping your emotions under control and treating others politely, regardless how nasty someone may be acting.
 You must always play the role of Ms. Manners (who merged with Peter Columbo) and ask lots of “5 W’s + H + E questions” (who, what, when, where, why, how, explain).
 When you are focused and polite, school staff begin to view you differently.
 You are now Ms. Manners with a touch of Mother Theresa.